asvetlov/us-pycon-2019-tutorial/docs/aiohttp_server.rst

 aiohttp Server
 ==============

-Let's start writing our own web application using `aiohttp`_.
+Let's start writing our own web application using :ref:`aiohttp server<aiohttp-web>`.

 Install aiohttp and Python 3.7 if you have not already.
 Using a virtual environment is recommended.